sbarton272/FaceDetection/README.md

 Pattern Recognition Class Competition

 TODO
 ====
-- Basic feature
+- More negative
-- Basic test img (1 pos, 1 neg)
+- Cascade is overfitting
-- Train single classifier
+- Need to work on extra stuff to make better
-- Add more neg -> cascade
+-